Migraines: 5 Tips to Take Control

 It's just as important to eat at the same time every day.
 When you skip meals, fast, or diet often, you can trigger headaches.

 Some headaches, including some migraines, stem from an overworked jaw.
 For example, the temporomandibular joint (TMJ) hinges your jaw to your skull.
 You stress it when you grind your teeth at night, clench your jaw during the day, or chew too much gum.
 These migraines typically show up in the morning.

-During the day, you can relieve them by doing jaw-stretching exercises, taking smaller bites, and sucking on mints instead of chewing gum.
+During the day, you can relieve them with jaw-stretching exercises.
+You can also take smaller bites, and suck on mints instead of chewing gum.

 When it comes to sleep, that’s a different matter.
-This may require a visit to the dentist, who can fit you with a night guard.
+You may need a visit to the dentist, who can fit you with a night guard.